MikeAndrianov/mikeandrianov.github.io/_posts/2023-08-14-create-static-website-with-jekyll.markdown

 However, nowadays more and more content becomes hidden behind the paywall.
 This led me to seek an alternative platform for my humble content.
-Although I typically prefer ready-made solutions over reinventing the wheel, this time though I felt the urge to redesign my personal website for the first time in ten years. existence.
+Although I typically prefer ready-made solutions over reinventing the wheel, this time though I felt the urge to redesign my personal website for the first time in ten years of its existence.
 The idea of creating a small static website with personal information and a blog seemed fitting.
 Being an experienced Ruby (and Rails) developer, I was thrilled to leverage my acquired knowledge and finally craft a [blog in 15 minutes](https://www.youtube.com/watch?v=Gzj723LkRJY)!
 Just before writing the cherished `rails new blog`, I swiftly researched on out-of-the-box solutions for static websites.
 Why invest 15 minutes when merely 5 minutes could suffice with the aid of a specific tool?
 Of course, neither 5 nor 15 minutes can yield something truly meaningful, but you got the idea, right?

 I formulated the next criteria: